salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

 tags:
 ---

-# My first approach to the world of graphics programming.}
+# My first approach to the world of graphics programming.

 <p id="disclaimer">I've learned a lot since I started this project, and I decided to do it again from scratch, applying the lessons from my mistakes.
 I won't delete this post because I think it is valuable to have a record of the errors that I encountered and their solutions. <br/> <a href="" target="_blank" rel="noopener noreferrer">To see the new version, click here</a></p>